Blog Diets Pregnancy Diet Menu: Simplify Your Meal Choices to Get the Most Nutrients for You and Your Baby

 • Lunch: Vegetable stir fry (broccoli, carrots, red peppers, mushrooms) over steamed brown rice

-• Snack: 1 apple and one-ounce almonds
+• Snack: 1 apple and one ounce of almonds

 Day Three

-• Breakfast: Omelet made with spinach, tomato, avocado, served with 1 slice of whole-grain toast or a corn/bean tortilla
+• Breakfast: Omelet made with spinach, tomato, and avocado, served with 1 slice of whole-grain toast or a corn/bean tortilla

-• Lunch: Vegan Mexican bean salad consisting of black beans, corn, salsa, avocado on a bed of lettuce
+• Lunch: Vegan Mexican bean salad consisting of black beans, corn, salsa, and avocado on a bed of lettuce

 • Snack: One pear and a one-ounce serving of almonds